 (b) the standby service agreement must be for a minimum period of 12 months;

-(c) the consumer must give 6 months notice in writing to the corporation of intention to terminate the standby service agreement.
+(c) the consumer must give 6 months’ notice in writing to the corporation of intention to terminate the standby service agreement.

-[Clause 8 inserted in Gazette 30 Mar 2009 p.
-987-9.]
+[Clause 8 inserted in Gazette 22 Aug 2014 p.
+3027-9.]